Jaim-gem/qc/_sources/Tutorial00.md

 If you already have Programming experience, you can follow the link to *BinderHub* to be able to edit your own versions of the code in Jupyter notebook.

-If not, you can play around with the Qiskit code right on the page by clicking on the *rocket* button and selecting "**Live Demo**".
+If not, you can play around with the Qiskit code right on the page by clicking on the *rocket* button and selecting " **Live Demo** ".
+Click '**run**' on the first cell.
+The kernel may take up to a couple minutes to load, so *please be patient!*

 If ever you mess up (don't worry), you can always reload the page to reset the original code.

 *So let's get started on some Quantum Programming!*